 Another thing I did with Hussien was to bring him to my place and have him help me with task number two.
 After the terrible fire season on 2017, I resolved to make my place more fire-smart.
 The forests on my property and the nearby bush are full of fallen, beetle-killed trees and mistletoe distorted “witches brooms” that sweep close to the ground.
 All this had to be cleared and burned.
 Burning times are limited, however – by the time the ground is free of snow it is almost too late to be safe (and illegal).
 And one can’t start burning again until later in September.
 It is even too dangerous to build burn piles as in the event of a forest fire, they will throw flames high into the air and torch neighbouring trees.
 The trick is to prepare the ground so that an encroaching fire stays low where it might kill a few trees but won’t get out of control.
 This has turned out to be an enormous job.
 I used my 10 different volunteers (they LOVED it when Hussien came as he was such a hard worker) to clear a great deal of stuff, but there is at least another summer’s work – and worry – before I get the property the way I want it.2017 was touted as a major record-breaking season in terms of fire-related dollars for the province of BC, both in firefighting and property damage.
 The 2018 fires started later – but they beat even 2017’s record.
 Miraculously, the west end of the Chilcotin had almost no lightning strikes but there were huge fires north and several fires south and west so no matter which way the wind blew, I got smoke.
 Nuk Tessli was seriously threatened by two different fires but the wind changed and diverted them just in time.
 In 2017 we had long periods of smoke but also high winds that periodically cleared the air – and stirred up the fires.
 This year we had little wind – and the smoke simply sat there.
 For a whole month.
 Bees wouldn’t work; chickens went off the lay; sunflowers never swivelled round, they just hung their heads and stared at the ground.

 The third big task of the year was working on a book about the 2017 fires.
 I had planned to start another writing project entirely but thought I should scribble down a bit about the fire situation – maybe I could get a couple of useful chapters for another book.
 But once I started, the manuscript grew.
 It was one of the most challenging I have tackled.
 Not because of my own experiences, but because of all my neighbours’ contributions to the whole situation of being under evacuation order and alert, of having Highway 20 closed for nearly two months – which mean no mail delivery, and many other glitches that outsiders never knew about.
 Each neighbour had his own story – the clinic staff; the helicopter pilots; local people organizing themselves when the regular firefighters were too busy elsewhere to get to us – far too long to go into in this newsletter.
 But one neighbour lives in the Precipice, a valley with snowmobile access only in winter, where live two families divided by a ranch.
 One couple, Fred and Monika, stayed home during the fire, and their account of their 48-day ordeal while the fire approached them, surrounded them, and passed them is truly amazing.
 Fred wrote his experiences and I wrote mine.
 Instead of the three chapters I had envisioned, we ended up with a book and a half, which had to be severely pruned; also the material had to be fitted together so that it made sense.
 A big job with two strong egos to deal with!
-As of writing this, I still have not had confirmation that the manuscript has been accepted.

 I’ll finish with a picture from Nuk Tessli.
 I went up there to guide for a few days again this year.
 It is interesting to note that the flowers bloom consistently earlier now.
 In the past around the 20th July, only the earliest would be in flower; now the main display is in full bore at this time.